How Dangerous Are Brown Recluse Spiders?

 By Hawx Pest Control

 Brown recluse spiders have an imposing presence.
-Large in size, usually around the size of a quarter (including their leg span), their reputation precedes them.
+Usually around ¼ – ½ “ in size, they can also grow as large as the size of a quarter (including their leg span), and their reputation precedes them.
 They’re typically considered to be one of the most dangerous spiders and not a species you want to mess around with.
 Learn more about how to spot a brown recluse spider, what to do if you see one, and why these spiders are concerning even to the most enthusiastic of insect lovers.

 What Are Brown Recluse Spiders?

-Brown recluse spiders (also called fiddleback or violin spiders due to their distinctly segmented body shape resembling a musical instrument) can be found in dark places, including those inhabited by humans.
+Brown recluse spiders are also called fiddleback or violin spiders due to their distinctly segmented body and a dark brown marking on their cephalothorax or “head” in the shape of a fiddle or violin.
+They can be found in dark places, including those inhabited by humans.
 They like to hitch a ride on objects that enter your home or slip in via open cracks and crevices in your walls or foundation.

 These spiders are tan to gray in color, have six eyes (instead of eight like other spiders), and eight long legs that afford them a great level of dexterity and strength, as well as the ability to climb on a variety of surfaces.
 Like other spiders, they eat other small insects—dead or alive.

 Typically, brown recluses are generally found in South Central states.
 Their habitat ranges from the south, extending up to Kansas, Missouri, lower parts of Illinois and Indiana, and as far east as Kentucky.
 In the context of your home, they like to hide in places that don’t get disturbed—think piles of yard sale leftovers, storage areas, or garbage bins that rarely get emptied.
 Given that they can live as long as 2–4 years in an uninterrupted environment with a food supply, it’s best to address a recluse infestation as soon as you find one.